 One way that you can increase the lifetime value of your customers is by developing lead nurturing campaigns that reach out to existing customers, providing you and your sales team the opportunity to inform existing customers about new services, products, and resources.

 Automated messages can often feel impersonal.
 Consider getting to know your customers on a personal level, like you would a family member or friend.
-This type of messaging could be key coming from the CEO of your company.
+This type of messaging could be even more effective if it comes from the CEO of your company.

 Our CEO personally reaches out to a handful of clients every quarter to touch base with them.
-He uses this time to see how they’re doing and understand any areas of improvement we might have — and to get their overall thoughts on working with us.
+He uses this time to assess their customer satisfaction.
+He asks how they’re doing and works to find any areas of improvement we might make — and get their overall thoughts on working with us.

 4. Digital marketing ROI

-Every company wants to see a return on their investment.
+Every company wants to see a return on its marketing investment.

-You don't want to continue increasing your budget for a marketing activity that is costing your company.
-So, no matter what marketing activity your company is using, your return on investment will determine how you proceed in the future.
+You don’t want to continue increasing your budget for an ineffective marketing activity that is costing your company.
+So, no matter what marketing activity your company is using, your return on investment will determine how you should proceed in the future.

 Use the formula below to calculate your digital marketing ROI: